- Studying Law at Yale

 About the Connecticut Parentage Act (CPA)

-The Connecticut Parentage Act (CPA) is pending state legislation that will ensure that all Connecticut children — regardless of the circumstances of their birth or the marital status, gender, or sexual orientation of their parents — have equal access to the security of a legal parent-child relationship.
+The Connecticut Parentage Act (CPA) is legislation that will ensure that all Connecticut children — regardless of the circumstances of their birth or the marital status, gender, or sexual orientation of their parents — have equal access to the security of a legal parent-child relationship.

 Why is the Connecticut Parentage Act Needed?